How an Indigenous vet who was programmed to kill, found his spirituality | CBC News

 "I'm so close to my creator right now in a lot of ways," he said.
 "I don't pray as much as I should, but anytime I do pray, I always pray for others, I'll pray for myself last."

 These days, it's hard to miss Bill Greenwalt on the streets of Winnipeg.
-The grandfather walks around with black beret and a jean jacket that features several military patches and a huge medicine wheel on the back, with the words "MISHOOMIS OGICHIDAA."
+The grandfather walks around with black beret and a jean jacket that features several military patches and a huge medicine wheel on the back, with the words "mishoomis ogichida."

 Greenwalt hopes his story can inspire people to think about the sacrifices that veterans have made in the U.S. and Canada.